dmwm/ssh-fu/README.rst

 If you use MacPorts, you can just say ``sudo port install autossh`` to get it.
 Otherwise just download and install into local tools location.

+The important part is to turn control channel persistence *off*, otherwise autossh and ssh will not understand each other.
+The ``-f`` option ensures autossh drops into background, and won't need a terminal.
+I normally give the command a suite of ``-L`` options to create port redirections for SMTP, Oracle, and various other services I like to have tunneled automatically.

 The command above uses ``-M 0`` because the ``~/.ssh/config`` is set up to use ``ServerAliveInterval``.
 You can adjust the timeout you like in your